Healthy District Assessment

 Florida Healthy School Districts are encouraged to include school superintendents, school boards, school administrators, component area experts, parents, and the School Health Advisory Committee in the assessment process.
 Meeting the performance standards contained in this criterion will result in sustainable policies and practices at the district level that positively impact the health of students and staff.

 Districts are recognized for two years, after which they will need to re-apply for recognition.
 There are three levels of recognition: Gold, Silver, and Bronze.
 A district may apply for a higher level of recognition after one year.
 The award criteria levels are listed below.

 Levels – Progress toward achievements is measured based on these percentages:

 * To be eligible for recognition your district needs to score at least 25% in each component.

 In order to complete your Healthy District Self-Assessment you will need a user name and password.
 Please review the instructions below to learn how request a user name and how to complete your Healthy District Self-Assessment.
-The online assessment will open on January 17, 2018 and closes on April 16, 2018
+The updated online assessment will open in February 17, 2020 and will close May 29, 2020.

 To learn more about completing the assessment for future years, please review the resources below.

 Note: Your user name will be your email address.
 Your password does not change from year to year.
 If you can't remember your password, go to the website, click "sign in", enter your email address and click "I forgot my password" and it will be emailed to you.
 For first time users to request a password send an email containing your name, district and email address to FloridaPHS@gmail.com.
 Once you have received your password, you will click on the members tab, log in and then select assessment.